Tracing your family history

 It can be difficult to start looking for your family history.
 Use the steps below to help you begin your search.

 Get information from relatives and look at any certificates, photographs and documents that they own.

 Note down dates and events that are of interest.

 Use online sources

 - The Staffordshire Collection on Findmypast.
-Access is free for archives and libraries in Staffordshire and Stoke on Trent.
+Access is free in archives and libraries in Staffordshire and Stoke on Trent.
 A list of what is online is given below.
-Fur further information see our digitisation project page.
+For further information see our digitisation project page.

-- Marriage allegations and bonds for the Consistory Court of the Diocese of Lichfield, 1636-1893.
+- Marriage allegations and bonds for the Consistory Court of the Diocese of Lichfield and the courts of various "peculiar jurisdictions", 1636-1893.
 These records cover Staffordshire, Derbyshire, north Shropshire and north Warwickshire.

-- Wills and inventories proved in the Consistory Court of the Diocese of Lichfield, 1521-1858.
+- Wills and inventories proved in the Consistory Court of the Diocese of Lichfield and the courts of various "peculiar jurisdictions", 1521-1858.
 These records cover Staffordshire, Derbyshire, north Shropshire and north Warwickshire.

 - Calendars of Prisoners at Staffordshire Quarter Sessions, 1777-1880

 - Staffordshire Police Force Registers, 1842-1920